V-Sekai/manuals/decisions/20211108-invisible-meshes-appear-via-the-use-of-the-exporter.md

-# Polish demo of V-Sekai by making invisible meshes appear via the use of the exporter.
+# Proposed: Polish demo of V-Sekai by making invisible meshes appear via the use of the exporter.

 - Status: proposed <!-- draft | rejected | accepted | deprecated | superseded by -->
 - Deciders: V-Sekai,